adamduval/notes/git.md

 - the only possible operations are pushing or cloning
 - ? can you also do a pull

+### log

+- displays a list of committed snapshots
+- only operates on committed history, not the working directory

 ### origin

 - shorthand for the repository location a project was initially cloned from